Internet Defamation Lawyers

 What Factors Must Exist To Win An Internet Defamation Lawsuit?

-For a plaintiff to prevail in an Internet defamation lawsuit they must:
+For plaintiffs to prevail in Internet defamation lawsuits they must:

-(a) show the defendant knew the statement was false;
+- show that the defendant knew the statement was false;

-(b) prove they were harmed by the statement;
+- prove that they were harmed by the statement;

-(c) demonstrate the defendant did not check to verify the truthfulness of their assertion.
+- demonstrate that the defendant did not check to verify the truthfulness of their assertion.

 Different Standards For Public Figures & Private Individuals In Internet Defamation Lawsuits

-Celebrities and public figures must meet a higher level of proof to win a civil defamation lawsuit.
-In short, the “known” among us must meet the standard of “actual malice“, meaning they must prove the statement was false, caused harm, and was done with a degree of malice.
+Celebrities and public figures must meet a higher level of proof to win defamation lawsuits.
+Simply stated, the “known” among us must meet the standard of “actual malice,” meaning they must prove the statement was false, caused harm and was done with a high degree of intent.

 In most cases, only the living can be defamed.
 However, ten states have laws prohibiting defamation of the dead (Georgia, Louisiana, Nevada, Colorado, Kansas, Idaho, Oklahoma, Utah, North Dakota and Washington).

-If you feel you’ve been defamed, contact us at your earliest convenience to discuss your situation.
-Kelly Warner has experience litigating Internet defamation cases.
-We know the laws and how to solve your slander and libel problems quickly.
+If you feel you’ve been defamed, contact us to discuss your situation.
+Kelly Warner has considerable experience litigating Internet defamation cases.
+We know the laws and how to overcome your slander and libel challenges quickly.